 Uncovering fast fashion: Why cheap clothing is devastating for the planet.
-Mass consumption is evident in the global fashion industry but has a myriad of impacts, including huge impact (John Hearne, 14 March 2024)

-www.irishexaminer.com/business/economy/arid-41352943.html
+Mass consumption is evident in the global fashion industry but has a myriad of impacts, including huge effects on conditions for workers and the environment.
+(John Hearne, 14 March 2024) www.irishexaminer.com/business/economy/arid-41352943.html